Ivy Mode vs Noe Display

 Consider: Noe Display

-• editorial design character
+• editorial, modern design character

 • Suited for Headlines and Branding